EzraRajendran/codsoft/Task03/ReadMe.md

 Before you begin, ensure you have met the following requirements:

-- Python 3.x installed on your machine.
+- Python 3. x installed on your machine.
 - Required Python libraries and dependencies (listed in `requirements.txt`).

 ### Installation